Spurs snap 16-game losing streak with victory over Jazz - NewsBreak

-SALT LAKE CITY (AP) — Keldon Johnson scored 25 points and the San Antonio Spurs snapped a 16-game losing streak, beating the Utah Jazz 102-94 on Tuesday night.
+Keldon Johnson scored 23 points and the San Antonio Spurs snapped a 16-game losing streak, beating the Utah Jazz 102-94 on Tuesday night.

 Doug McDermott added 19 points for the Spurs, Jeremy Sochan had 13 and Devonte Graham 12.
 San Antonio improved to 15-47, winning for the first time this season after trailing to start the fourth quarter.